December 8, 2020: No indoor social gatherings are permitted.

-Effective November 24, 2020 no indoor social gatherings are permitted in any setting.
-Outdoor social gatherings are limited to a maximum of 10 people.
+Effective December 8, no indoor social gatherings are permitted in any setting.

 If you are hosting an outdoor event, follow the Alberta Health Guidance and restrictions to help Albertans limit the spread of COVID-19 when gathering in groups.